Self-Guided

 More than half of the 22,500 returning veterans suffered from tropical fevers — malaria, typhoid, dysentery, & yellow fever — contracted in Cuba.

-Col. Theodore Roosevelt, the national war hero, and his Rough Riders debarked the Transport Miami on August 15, and were mustered out of service on September 13 & 14th, 1898
+National war heroes, Col. Theodore Roosevelt and his Rough Riders debarked the Transport Miami on August 15, and were mustered out of service on September 13 & 14th, 1898.

-Camp Wikoff effectively closed with the departure of the Seventh U.S. Infantry on October 9, 1898.
+Camp Wikoff opened with the arrival by train, of the Sixth U.S. Cavalry on August 8th, and closed with the departure, by train, of the Seventh U.S. Infantry on October 9, 1898.

 ——————————————————